-Three of Ryan’s songs were recently featured in the Emmy-nominated Netflix series "Eastsiders", and his music has been featured in national and international publications such as Bullett Magazine, The Line of Best Fit, Baeble Music, & Impose Magazine.
+Three of Ryan’s songs were recently featured in the Emmy-nominated Netflix series "Eastsiders", and his music has been featured in national and international publications such as Bullett Magazine, Baeble Music, & Impose Magazine.
+The Line Of Best Fit said his “melodies creep in and take up residence inside your mind”.
 His songs “No Battles", “Stay Tomorrow”, & “Rear View”, written with Grammy-nominated producer Elon Rutberg (“Yeezus”) and produced by Patrick Hyland (Mitski) recently made their radio debuts.

 Ryan has performed music throughout New York City at Ars Nova, The Knitting Factory, Glasslands Gallery, New World Stages, Rooftop Films, and the Guinness Book of World Records' record-breaking event for "most pianos played at one time" with Philip Glass.